amireh/happypack/README.md

 The builds above were run on Linux over a machine with 12 cores.

-_TODO: test against other projects_

 ## Changes

-**master**
+**staging (master)**

-- Fixed a regression in parsing loader "string chains" (multiple loaders specified in the same string separated by `!`), refs GH-68
+- Fixed a regression in scanning loader "string chains" (multiple loaders specified in the same string separated by `!`), refs GH-68
+- Added support for the loader API `this.loadModule()` which is used by less-loader, refs GH-66

 **2.1.3**